hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 The matrix shows which role can do what on each table.

 #### Step 4 – SQL implementation in PostgreSQL
+Once the required permissions are clear, we can implement them by creating roles in PostgreSQL and assigning the privileges accordingly.
 Roles are created and managed within the PostgreSQL database itself:

 ```sql